 - pgAdmin uses too many resources.

 DBeaver is a major cross-platform GUI tool for PostgreSQL that both developers and database administrators love.
 DBeaver is not a native GUI tool for PostgreSQL, as it supports all the popular databases like MySQL, MariaDB, Sybase, SQLite, Oracle, SQL Server, DB2, MS Access, Firebird, Teradata, Apache Hive, Phoenix, Presto, and Derby – any database which has a JDBC driver (over 80 databases!).

-Here are some of the top DBeaver GUI features:
+Here are some of the top DBeaver GUI features for PostgreSQL:

 - Visual Query builder helps you to construct complex SQL queries without actual knowledge of SQL.